 - in the event of a counterclaim, the claimant will pay the outstanding 25% of the sum taxed based on the amount of its own claim and of the counterclaimant will pay the outstanding 25% of the sum taxed based on the claim and on the counterclaim.

-Any additional claim by the parties or by a party joining the proceedings will be subject to further taxation of costs and fees, which will be provisionally charged to the party making such claim.
+Any additional claim by the parties or by a party joining the proceedings will be subject to further taxation of costs, fees, and administrative dues.

 If one party refuses to pay the sum owed by it, the other parties may pay the sum required within 15 days after the expiry of the time limit set out above, to enable the claim in issue to be dealt with.